dekoza/mtgpl/docs/_sources/ZNR.rst.txt

 :mtgtip:`Thundering Sparkmage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/9/a9e6de80-3516-426b-8a1b-bda45f8c0cac.jpg?1604198226|https://scryfall.com/card/znr/171/thundering-sparkmage?utm_source=api>`
    When Thundering Sparkmage enters the battlefield, it deals X damage to target creature or planeswalker, where X is the number of creatures in your party.
-(Your party consists of up to one of each of Cleric, Rogue, Warrior, and Wizard.)
+(Your party consists of up to one each of Cleric, Rogue, Warrior, and Wizard.)

 :mtgtip:`Tormenting Voice<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/d/6da46103-a14c-4aa2-92fc-fd758335caf4.jpg?1604198268|https://scryfall.com/card/znr/172/tormenting-voice?utm_source=api>`